stephaniebonds/stephaniebonds.github.io/_pages/research.md

 Parent-Child Preferences and Secondary School Choice: Evidence from Kenya
 * [AEA RCT Registry](https://www.socialscienceregistry.org/trials/5517)

-Learning at Home During the Covid-19 Pandemic in Kenya
+Promoting Child Reading in Kenya: Estimating the Demand for Storybooks (with Joan Hamory, Edward Miguel, and Michael Walker)

+## Research in Progress

+How well are Remote Learning Tools Reaching Students in Kenya?
 * [CEGA Blog post](https://medium.com/center-for-effective-global-action/how-well-are-remote-learning-tools-reaching-students-in-kenya-d8c8461c7f88)

-Promoting Child Reading in Kenya (with Joan Hamory, Edward Miguel, and Michael Walker)
+Effects of Promoting Parent-Child Reading in Kenya (with Joan Hamory, Edward Miguel, and Michael Walker)